Lab-Brat/Lab-Brat/README.md

 ## A Bit About Me

-* My main passion is Linux 🐧, but I aso code in Python 🐍 and love DevOps/SRE ♻ stuff.
+* My main passion is GNU/Linux 🐧, but I aso code in Python 🐍 and love DevOps/SRE ♻ stuff.
 * I work as an Infrastructure Support Engineer (Sysadmin + Support + DevOps).
 * I grew up in China, and spent most of my life there.
 But now I am a digital nomad.
 * I have a degree in Metallurgical Engineering from Shanghai University (Super "Useful").